Laboratory Training 1

 • use of attributes

-The latest version of language is C# 10.0 (supported by Visual Studio 2022).
-For examples and tasks of the course, version 9.0 is sufficient (supported by Visual Studio 2019 Preview).
+The latest version of language is C# 13.0 (supported by last versions of Visual Studio 2022).

 Unlike C++, C# does not support global variables and functions.
 This is done to prevent name conflicts.
 The program consists of one or more descriptions of types (classes, interfaces, structures, enumerations, and delegates).
 Types are combined into so-called namespaces.